Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer: Earth Mover's Distance Dynamic Filtering

-We propose a new tracking algorithm, earth mover's distance dynamic filtering (EMD-DF), where the causal estimate of the signal at time $n$ is given by:
+In earth mover's distance dynamic filtering (EMD-DF), the causal estimate of the signal at time $n$ is given by:

-where $\v{x}_n = g(\est{\v{x}}_{n-1})$ is the prediction from the previous time step.
-EMD-DF has a similar structural form as BPDN-DF at first glance, but the use of an EMD penalty instead of an $\ell_2$ dynamics regularizer is non-trivial because the evaluation of the EMD itself requires the solution of an optimization program.
-Incorporating the EMD into a dynamic filtering algorithm algorithm for common signals of interest presents three challenges that require technical innovation: the traditional formulation of the EMD 1) operates exclusively on nonnegative vectors, 2) operates on real-valued vectors, and 3) requires a prohibitive computational complexity for inclusion inside an optimization program.
-We address each of these issues in the following subsections.
+EMD-DF has a similar structural form as BPDN-DF at first glance~\cite{Charles2016DynamicFiltering,Charles2017emd, Bertrand2018emd}, but the use of an EMD penalty instead of an $\ell_2$ dynamics regularizer is non-trivial because the evaluation of the EMD itself requires the solution of an optimization program.
+Using the traditional EMD formulation for general cost distances, the EMD-DF optimization program \eqref{eqn:bpdndf_to_emddf} involves solving $N$ signal variables and an additional $N^2$ flow variables.
+Thus, EMD regularization incurs a potentially prohibitive increase in computational complexity compared to algorithms such as BPDN or RWL1.
+However, in the common case when the transport costs are Euclidean (i.e., $R_{ij}=\left\lVert z_i-z_j\right\rVert_2^2$ where $z_i$ and $z_j$ are the support locations of signal elements $x_i$ and $x_j$), we can exploit Beckmann's formulation of the EMD \eqref{eqn:beckmann_emd} to reduce the number of EMD variables from $\mathcal{O}\left(N^2\right)$ to $\mathcal{O}\left(N\right)$.
+This critical reduction in computational complexity enables previously intractable applications.
+Preliminary explorations \cite{Charles2017emd, Bertrand2018emd} have previously addressed traditional EMD limitations to account for signals that are signed or complex valued.